Parralox

 Parralox is an Australian synthpop band formed by John von Ahlen in 2008.
-Originally featuring lead vocalist Rowena "Roxy" Martin and producer, songwriter John von Ahlen of dance act Nova; the band has undergone a number of line-up changes, most notably the replacement of lead vocalist Roxy with Amii Jackson and the addition of The Human League's Ian Burden on bass guitar.
+Originally featuring lead vocalist Rowena "Roxy" Martin and producer-songwriter von Ahlen, the band has undergone a number of line-up changes, including the additions of vocalists Amii Jackson, Johanna Gervin and Louise Love, and the addition of The Human League's Ian Burden on bass guitar.

-Their debut single "I Fell in Love with a Drum Machine" released February 2008, caught the attention of the international EDM community propelling the duo from local to international prominence.
+Their debut single "I Fell in Love with a Drum Machine", released February 2008, caught the attention of the international EDM community, propelling the duo from local to international prominence.
 In 2009, Parralox remixed Swedish electronica artist Emmon's "Lips on Fire" single earning the band an official release on Wonderland Records.
 Parralox digitally distribute their music through independent label Subterrane Records; in 2009 the band signed to German electro label, Conzoom Records.
 Parralox have gained support and acclaim from Perez Hilton and veteran music blogger, Arjan Writes.

-The band have released 7 albums, 4 EPs and 13 singles.
-They have performed internationally in Germany, Sweden, Spain, US and England.
+As of September 2025, the band have released seven albums of original material, and three albums consisting of covers, as well as eleven albums and EPs in their "Holiday" series of covers.
+They have performed internationally in Germany, Sweden, Spain, the United States and England.